infiSTAR/Escape-from-Tarkov-Auto-Examine/README.md

 # Escape from Tarkov Auto Examine ![Stars](https://img.shields.io/github/stars/Avnsx/Escape-from-Tarkov-Auto-Examine?style=flat-square) ![Downloads](https://img.shields.io/github/downloads/Avnsx/Escape-from-Tarkov-Auto-Examine/total?color=dark%20green&style=flat-square&logo=appveyor)
 ## Description
 New Account?
 EFT just wiped?
 Not a problem anymore!
 This one click code continously auto examines all items on a pre-selected Trader.
 Giving you free EXP & taking away the pain of having to examine items in raid.
+If you don't read this Read Me file from the top to end you might aswell not download it in first place, too many things to pay attention to or mess up.
 Not really detectable, you're safe to use this without being scared of getting banned.*

 ## Dependencies
 If you don't want to use the .exe version from the releases tab on the right; you'll have to install python and run below in cmd.
 The easiest way to do this is to hover with your mouse on the box below, go to the top right side press on the copy button and open cmd and ctrl+v.